Mowbray-R-V/Model-based-RL/README.md

 ---

-# ⭐ Model-Based Reinforcement Learning Types based on *how imagined rollouts or model predictions are used* during learning or decision-making.
+# ⭐ Categories of MBRL on how imagined rollouts are used during learning/decision-making.

 Model-Based RL Types
 ├── A. Background Planning (Offline)